 - 2.12.1.
-All complaints about our FOIA procedures and appeals against decisions not to supply exempt information should be dealt with via the Corporate Complaints procedure.
-As appropriate, an internal review of our decision will ordinarily be carried out by the Head of Information, Knowledge and Communications. - 2.12.2.
+Any complaints about our FOIA procedures and appeals against decisions not to supply exempt information should be sent to the Information Governance team.
+Internal reviews will ordinarily be carried out by the Head of information Governance and Cyber Security, unless they have been involved in the original decision process.
+In that case the review will be carried out by the Deputy ACO Corporate Support. - 2.12.2.
 If, after exhausting our own complaints procedure, the complainant is still dissatisfied, they can contact the Information Commissioner: - 2.12.3.
 Information Commissioner's Office (ICO)